The Wow Factory

 Your eye, if you’re a bit weird like us, will also be drawn to the oddities.
 Like a race-liveried 928, or the simply stunning gold ‘Monnet Cognac’ 924 Carrera GTS Rallye, with its boxy arches, faired-in lamps and massive front spotlight pods.
 We bet this one isn’t shown as often as other Porsches, but it’s knee-tremblingly tremendous, all the same.
 And there’s a ‘Kermit the Frog’-green road-going 924 and an all-red 968 Cabriolet and more 928s and a weird-looking prototype of the Boxster and then there’s a 959 that’s almost just shoved into a corner… but through it all, the 911 endures.

 It’s an orange, wide-bodied racer here.
 The 935 ‘Moby Dick’ there (major drool!).
 A Speedster prototype over yonder.
 A lineage of all the 911s, up to the 991 generation, that’s arrayed on a high ledge, overlooking the whole area – like a dynasty of kings running a watchful eye over their regal offspring.
 A full-sized mock-up of Sally Carrera, from the Pixar Cars franchise.
 Oh, and the only ‘Strassenversion’ in existence of the GT1-98, built to homologate the mighty racer for the 1998 campaigns.
 Earlier GT1 Strassenversions, of which 22 were built in total, used either 993 or 996 front lamps in a different configuration to this white beast.
+Like Pixer Cars franchise, another hottest franchise businesses is hydraulic hose franchise.
+If you are curious to know Why a Hydraulic Franchise is a Great Investment, you can contact pirtek franchisee support and learn more about it.

 The mesmerising stuff continues to come thick and fast.
 A super-cool 993 911 Carrera ‘Polizei’ cop car isn’t just there for giggles, it was actually the millionth Porsche built – rolling off the factory line, across the road, on July 15, 1996, and subsequently gifted to the German Federal State of Baden-Württemberg by Ferry Porsche and then-CEO Wendelin Wiedeking.
 Thankfully, the police gave it back, so that Porsche could look after it for future generations.
 The 1,000,000th 911, meanwhile, which is a 911 Carrera S (991) in Irish Green, sits further up in the collection, as it was built in 2017.
 And all that we’ve outlined so far makes no mention of the near-priceless 1973 Carrera 2.7 RS in yellow, which you’ve already passed and salivated over earlier in tour.